HUD

 We can access the TextInstance in code and change any of its variables.
 For example, we can change the Text property in CustomActivity.
 As a test, open GameScreen.cs and add the following code in CustomActivity:

 Now that the TextInstance can display a score, we need to actually keep track of the score so we can display it.
 We need to decide where to keep the score.
-As outlined in this article information such as the player's score should not be tied to any Screen or Entity.
+Information such as the player's score should not be tied to any Screen or Entity.
 Rather, it should be stored independently and globally as an object contained in GlobalData.
 We'll create two classes to store our data:

 To add PlayerData to your game: